CelsusSound AV receivers Best Home Theater Receiver Under $500

 Now, let’s talk a little bit about the sound itself.
 The device supports Dolby Atmos and DTS:X. It is worth noting that not all models in this price range can boast of surround sound technologies.
 Movies are played clearly, dynamically, and atmospherically.
 Also, the receiver supports Dolby Digital, Dolby Dual Mono, DTS-HD Master Audio, and DTS HD High-Resolution Audio.

-Sony STR-DH790 photo
+Sony STR-DH790 sound quality

 The Sony STR-DH790 and the Denon AVR-S660H are two good devices with slightly different benefits.
 The first model has a powerful amplifier, better music reproduction, and supports surround sound.
 In the second case, we have a more versatile receiver with 8К resolution and Phono input.
 Decide what’s more important for you.